 Guessing Your Email

 Mass email lists can be purchased illegally but also legally.
 If you sign up for a website or a cloud service make sure you read their privacy policies and focus on who will see your personal information.
-It might be it gets sold onto third parties and then before you know it you’ll be receiving spam email.
+It might be it gets sold to third parties and then before you know it you’ll be receiving spam emails.

 Some people have been tricked into giving up their email addresses.
-For example, someone might email you, you reply, but this then gets forwarded onto another account that collects your information.
+For example, someone might email you, and you reply, but this then gets forwarded to another account that collects your information.
 Your email then gets added to a list.

 If your email address (and any alias’ of your emails address) are available on the web, then these can be ‘scraped’ and used to launch spam attacks.